k-xvin/kxvin/src/content/notes/Liber Indigo.md

 		* Gnosticism and the rings of reality
 		* Neoplatonism, Hermeticism
 * [The Principle of Correspondence](https://youtu.be/V9hCFDhdRqc?si=hzl2fSOwAapeUk4v)
-	* CLIs and technical terms as “software occultism”.
+	* CLIs and technical terms as "software occultism".
 Fun way to put it!
 	* Engineering is more fun if you frame it as casting magic spells and rituals
 	* correspondences as affordances to manipulate/influence the corresponding concept
 	* quinta essentia - the fifth element that makes up the other four, the final distillation, the spirit